 Anniversary of the Letter from Birmingham JailOne of our favorite pieces of writing of all time, Martin Luther King's "Letter from Birmingham Jail," was written on April 16, 1963.
 Watch our Civil Rights video and figurative language video for background, and then read it with your class.
 You'll be inspired.

-Memorial DayCelebrate Memorial Day and learn the history of the holiday with Flocabulary's Memorial Day unit.
-Students will learn about Memorial Day traditions and symbols and ways to honor fallen soldiers on this important holiday.
+Memorial DayCelebrate Memorial Day and learn the history of the holiday with Flocabulary's Memorial Day video and lesson plan.
+Students will learn about Memorial Day traditions and symbols and ways to honor fallen soldiers.
+They'll also complete three short writing prompts, including an original rap about the importance of this federal holiday.
 You can also use our World War I and World War II videos to remember those who have given their lives for their country.

 Review for Final ExamsFinal exam season is upon us!
 Help your students prepare with our Test-Taking Vocabulary video, and interdisciplinary lesson plan.
 Students will use Flocabulary videos on any subject they choose to review material for upcoming exams and then practice writing and answering test questions for their peers using the vocab from the Test-Taking video.

 "May" as a Helping VerbMay is known for Memorial Day, Space Day, Mother's Day...and now, as the only month that's also a helping verb!
 Celebrate this take on "may" with Flocabulary's Helping Verbs video and ELA lesson plan about helping verbs.
 Students will learn to differentiate between main verbs and helping verbs and write sentences using both.
 They'll also explain how helping verbs change the tense and meaning of sentences.